Who We Are

 b) The Kettering Fuel Grants charity.
 This provides a grant to retired single people on a low income in Kettering and Barton Seagrave to help defray their fuel bills each year.

 c) The Kettering Apprenticing Charity which provides grants to students and apprentices to meet unusual costs associated with their studies or to provide support and opportunities which are otherwise unavailable to individuals.
-This fund is temporarily closed with effect from 23rd September 2024 because it has utilised all its funds.
-It will re-open on 1st April 2025.
+This fund re-opened on 1st April 2025.
+Applications will be accepted in three tranches as follows

 Kettering Church and Town Allotment Charity